Reduce your risk significantly by adopting some basic best practices.

 Using a password “vault” can help you securely keep your passwords all in one place.
 Password vault programs are available for mobile devices and computers.

 It may seem daunting to manage all of your devices, but starting with your internet router will improve your security at the source.
-Change the password from the default provided by your ISP, and choose the appropriate encryption.
+Change the password from the default provided by your ISP, and choose the appropriate encryption, starting with at least Wi-Fi Protected Access 2 (WPA2).
 Also, check your router to see what is connected; the number of items connected may surprise you.
 To view a quick guide regarding router security, read How to Boost Your Router Security from Consumer Reports.

 You can purchase protection against cyberattacks for every internet-connected device in your home, including game consoles, smart TVs and appliances.